Here's everything you need to know

 Today, about 3,700 adults and children join us each weekend during one of ten worship services:

-- Sundays has two services at 10:30a at the Bolingbrook campus, one in English & one in Spanish
+- Sundays have two services at 10:30a at the Bolingbrook Campus, one in English & one in Spanish

-Over the history of our church, we have moved, expanded and changed our ways often.
-We have sought to remain flexible so we may be responsive to God's calling on this church.
-God has been at work in the lives of ordinary men and women to do some extraordinary things in Jesus' name.
+Over the history of our church, we have moved, expanded, added locations, and evolved.
+We have sought to remain flexible so we may be responsive to God's calling on this church - all the while refusing to compromise about the truth found in the Bible.
+God has been faithful and is at work in the lives of ordinary men and women who are doing some extraordinary things in Jesus' name here at The Compass Church.

 Moved to new building on Main Street